 A. Colorectal cancer.

 Colorectal cancer is not uncommon.
 Also, intermittent diarrhea can be a sign of colorectal cancer.
-This is especially important if the onset of diarrhea was at an older age (after the age of forty-five).
+This is especially important if the onset of diarrhea is at an older age (after age forty-five).

 The most common symptom of colon cancer is a prolonged change in bowel habits (random attacks of diarrhea or constipation).

 Other symptoms include blood in stool, weight loss, lost appetite, unexplained fever, or anemia.